hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlNoAnimator NoAnimator()` 💡<br/>
 If you are not creating an animator, this returns an object from which you can obtain animator parameter objects.
 You should use this class if you are creating BlendTree assets without any animator controllers to back it.
 Otherwise, it is strongly recommended to obtain animator parameter objects directly from the layer objects instead of using NoAnimator(), as the use of NoAnimator() will not result in the registration of any parameters inside the animator controller.

+## Controller (AacFlController) 💡

+- `AacFlLayer NewLayer(string suffix)` 💡<br/>
+Create a new layer with a specific suffix.
+You cannot create multiple layers with the same suffix on the same controller.

+- `AacFlLayer NewLayer()` 💡<br/>
+Create a new layer.
+You cannot invoke this method multiple times on the same controller.

 ## Layer (AacFlLayer)